misiektoja/psn_monitor/tests/README.md

 * Restore module-level globals you change.
 Tests share one imported module, so a leaked global affects whatever runs next.
 * Replace PlayStation Network calls and notification delivery with test doubles.
-* Never use a real NPSSO token, SMTP password or webhook URL.
+* Never use a real NPSSO token, SMTP password, webhook URL or ntfy access token.

 A change to the monitoring loop, authentication or PlayStation Network data handling is not verified by this suite alone.
 Exercise it against a real account and say so in the